 Hopefully, my simple ideas inspired you to create an Easter tablescape with things you already own.

 Now you can start searching around your house for ways to reuse last year’s decor!
 If you would like more Easter inspiration, be sure to “hop” over and see how I decorated my table a few years ago.
+And if you love pink, be sure to see how I set an Easter table with pink flowers.

 Once again, thank you to Chloe from Celebrate and Decorate for hosting!